-Speakers said this at a virtual training programme organized by Media Action Nepal in collaboration with the U.S Embassy in Nepal.
+Speakers said this at a virtual training program organized by Media Action Nepal in collaboration with the U.S Embassy in Nepal.
 Sixteen journalists, including six female reporters, of Chitwan representing different media outlets were part of the three-day training that concluded on July 31, 2020.

 Inaugurating the training, Acting Public Affairs Officer of the U.S Embassy in Nepal, Mr. Curtis M. Chan, stated that misinformation and disinformation is a burning issue and urged the participants to take full advantage of this training to strengthen their professional skills and help practice responsible journalism in Nepal.
 Also speaking at the inaugural occasion, Information Specialist of the U.S. Embassy, Ms. Prerana Marasini, said, “There is a threat of losing public trust if misinformation prevails.”
 She emphasized on the need for adhering to values of professional journalism and the necessity of combating misinformation, disinformation and fake news.
 The inaugural session was moderated by Ms. Priyanka Jha.

 Chairperson of Media Action Nepal Mr. Laxman Datt Pant, the lead trainer of the training, said the canons of journalism such as professionalism, decency, responsibility, press freedom and accuracy are unique.
 He said maintaining truth and accuracy, impartiality and inclusion is the responsibility of media and journalists.
 He urged the participating journalists to maintain sensitivity when writing on sensitive matters such as conflicts, vulgarity, suicide, sexual violence, etc. He also elaborated on fake news, misinformation and disinformation with intriguing examples.